 Analogous– a relationship wherein colors are adjacent from each other.

 Triad– three colors that are equally spaced from each other.

 You could have decided on what colors to use in your logo, but deciding what colors would go with it in your print materials could prove to be another problem.

 If all else fails, use a color scheme generator to make your tasks easier.
 Color scheme generators help users find the colors that work with an initial color of your choosing.
-Even professional designers dry out of ideas every now and when they do, they get some help.
+Even professional designers dry out of ideas eery now and when they do, they get some help.
 Check what the professionals use in generating color combinations that work quite well for them and their clients.

-We hope that we were able to help inspire you in designing your print materials.
+We hope that we were able to help inspire you in designing your custom print materials.
 For more design ideas, subscribe to our RSS feed.
 Also, feel free to share your own ideas on the comments below.